What are trust lands?

 - All proceeds are deposited into permanent endowments for each beneficiary.
 A separate agency, the School and Institutional Trust Funds Office, invests the endowments, and annual interest and dividends are distributed to each beneficiary.

-- Since 1994, SITLA has generated $1.5 billion in revenue to help grow the Permanent School Fund from $50 million to just over $2 billion.
+- Since 1994, SITLA has generated $1.9 billion in revenue to help grow the Permanent School Fund from $50 million to $2.5 billion.